chrishunt/marked/README.md

 # Marked Themes

 Themes for [Marked][marked], the best live markdown previewer on Mac OS.
+See the [Marked documentation][docs] for instructions on how to install and use these themes.

 ## [Medium](medium)